-- Describe the work to be accomplished as tasks (tasks may relate to specific aims), - Identify the timeline and milestones for the work over the period of the proposed effort, - Indicate the numbers of research specimens for each task, - Identify methods, and - Identify products/deliverables for each phase of the project. - D. Proposal Abstracts 5,700-character limit, including spaces (approximately 1 page), for each abstract.
-Both a structured technical abstract and a public (nontechnical) abstract are required.
+- Describe the work to be accomplished as tasks (tasks may relate to specific aims), - Identify the timeline and milestones for the work over the period of the proposed effort, - Indicate the numbers of research subjects (animal or human) and/or anatomical samples projected or required for each task, - Identify methods, and - Identify outcomes, products, and deliverables for each phase of the project. - D. Proposal Abstracts 5,700-character limit, including spaces (approximately one page), for each abstract: Both a structured technical abstract and a public (nontechnical) abstract are required.
 These abstracts are vitally important to both the peer and programmatic review process.